Openhab-Nodes/website/content/en/blog/document_store_iam_ipc.md

 The filesystem allows quering for filenames.
 Those are indexed.
 Querying for a range of files, especially if happening in rapid succession is also fast, the kernel caches filesystem inodes.

-Combined with git, for snapshoting and rolling back, the most suitable document storage for openHAB X's usecase have been found.
+Combined with git, for snapshoting and rolling back, the most suitable document storage for OHX's usecase have been found.

 Using a distributed filesystem or a git-commit-push-on-change service this solution scales up fine.
 Remember that we do not need real-time configuration "synchronisation" and it only needs to be eventually consistent.